 |Title||Start Date & Time||End Date & Time|

-Not all Instructors use Canvas.
-Some may still be using D2L, while others may not be using either system.
-If you don’t see your course, verify that your Instructor has set up a Canvas space for the course and that the course is open to students.
+Not all instructors use Canvas.
+If you do not see your course, verify that your instructor has requested their course on Canvas and that the course is open to students (i.e. published).

-Students can’t see a course if the Instructor hasn’t published it, or if it’s before the course start date set in Canvas.
-By default, the course start date in Canvas is set to two days before the start of the term (e.g. Jan.
-14, 2018), but Instructors can adjust this.
+Students cannot see a course if the instructor has not published it, or if it’s before (or after) the start and end dates respectively.
+By default, the course start date in Canvas is two days before the start of a term and the course end date is set three weeks after finals.